 Multilingual Translation of Legal Representation Agreements from English to Any Language

-As is evident from the case above, it is essential that attorneys ensure their foreign-born clients fully understand any and all attorney-client representation agreements, attorney fee agreements, cross-border contracts, and take steps to have any agreements translated into their client’s native language to prevent any uncertainty down the road.
+As is evident from the case above, it is essential that attorneys ensure their foreign-born clients fully understand any and all attorney-client representation agreements, Terms of Representation, attorney fee agreements, cross-border contracts, and take steps to have any agreements translated into their client’s native language to prevent any uncertainty down the road.
 All Language Alliance, Inc. is able to assist attorneys with translating their legal representation agreements from English to Simplified Chinese, Russian, German, French, Traditional Chinese, Spanish, Scandinavian languages, and other foreign languages.
 In addition, we provide remote Punjabi deposition interpreter services, as well as Mandarin, Hindi, Italian, Nepali, Russian, Cantonese deposition interpreting services via Zoom, and in-person translator services in all language for attorney-client meetings, interviews and conferences.

 The case is Eugene Schneider v.
 Satya Devi Jagar, Bap.
 No. NC-15-1251-BSKu, decided on April 12, 2017 in the United States Bankruptcy Court Appellate Panel of the Ninth Circuit.

 ***This legal document translation blog post should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal needs.***

-#alllanguagealliance #contracttranslation #agreementtranslation #legaltranslation #legaltranslationservices #translatorsforattorneys #attorneytranslationservices #legaldocumenttranslation #attorneyclienttranslation #representationagreementtranslation #contracttranslationservices #agreementtranslationservices #retaineragreementtranslation #law #lawyers
+#alllanguagealliance #contracttranslation #agreementtranslation #legaltranslation #legaltranslationservices #translatorsforattorneys #attorneytranslationservices #legaldocumenttranslation #attorneyclienttranslation #representationagreementtranslation #contracttranslationservices #agreementtranslationservices #retaineragreementtranslation #termsofrepresentation #zoomdepositioninterpreter #punjabitranslator #punjabiinterpreter #punjabidepositioninterpreter #punjabidepositiontranslator